Wangor/EmojiStory/README.md

 GET /api/video/<clipId>
 ```

-The server generates each frame on the fly using the clip's animation data and streams
+The server generates each frame on the fly using the clip's animation data and returns
-an H.264 MP4 response.
-The result can be downloaded or played directly by the client.
+an H.264 MP4 file download.